• Skip to primary navigation

 Easy Vegan Khao Soi Thai Noodle Soup

 Vegan Khao Soi Thai Soup is easy to make and deliciously spicy.
 I added broccolini and mushrooms but you can add what's in your refrigerator.
 If you are looking for a savory spicy soup, this is it!
-As comforting as my other favorite comfort recipes such as Grilled Portobello Steaks, and Chickpea Marinara Meatballs.
+As comforting as my other favorite comfort recipes such as Grilled Portobello Steaks, and Chickpea Meatballs.

 • What Is Khao Soi Thai Soup